 Food & Drink In Cambodia

 Though wherever you find yourself in the country good food will not be far behind.
 I am a fussy eater and a vegetarian, luckily I had no issues whatsoever finding something suitable in Cambodia.
-My personal go-to options were small locally run restaurants offering various stir fry tofu dishes.
+My personal go-to options were small locally run restaurants offering various stir-fried tofu dishes.

 At local eateries, you can plan to spend between $2.50-$3.50 per meal.
 Though, eating out at Western-style upscale restaurants you can easily double this amount.